Paul Brousse: Declining influence

 Over the course of the 1880s, a rivalry between him and Jean Allemane had come to dominate the FTSF, with Allemane using his credentials as a Communard to discredit Brousse's leadership.
 When the right-wing won ground in the 1885 French legislative election, the position of the FTSF was weakened, and Brousse began to talk of "defend[ing] the Republic" from reactionary forces.
 In the 1887 Paris municipal election, Brousse and 6 other socialists were elected to the municipal council, causing tension with the party's rank-and-file.
-The situation was exacerbated after Brousse joined together with the Radicals to found the Society of the Rights of Man and of the Citizen, intended to defend the Republic from the rise of the Georges Ernest Boulanger's League of Patriots.
+The situation was exacerbated after Brousse joined with the Radicals to found the Society of the Rights of Man and of the Citizen, intended to defend the Republic from the rise of the Georges Ernest Boulanger's League of Patriots.
 Rising pressure from the rank-and-file culminated in May 1890, when Allemane assumed the leadership of the dissidents and established a rival newspaper to Brousse's Le Prolétariat.
 The deaths of Brousse's most prominent supporters, Jules Joffrin and Edme Charles Chabert, put him in a weaker position and he soon lost control of the party's Parisian section.
 In a last desperate move, Brousse expelled Allemane from the party at its national congress in Châtellerault, driving out many of its most active members and precipitating an irreversible decline in the party's popularity.

 Brousse subsequently lost much of his remaining influence over the French socialist movement.
+This was exacerbated by the founding of the Second International in July 1889.
+The Possibilists under Brousse organized a rival congress in Paris on the same day, attracting 567 delegates from 14 countries.
+However, Possibilism quickly lost ground to the International, which became popular through its combination of reformist goals with a more ambitious revolutionary program for the longer term.
+According to Mike Taber, the Possibilist current quickly became "relegated to the status of a historical footnote" over the course of the following years.

-He nevertheless remained active, organising socialists during the Dreyfus affair and supporting the merger of the various socialist political parties into a unified French Socialist Party.
+Brousse nevertheless remained active, organising socialists during the Dreyfus affair and supporting the merger of the various socialist political parties into a unified French Socialist Party.
 He then gave way to a new generation of socialist leaders, including Jean Jaurès and Alexandre Millerand.
 In 1899, he approved Millerand's entry into the government of Pierre Waldeck-Rousseau, marking the first time a socialist had joined a government during the Third Republic.